Best-rated Fibre Broadband Providers

 Editor’s Notes

-Canstar Blue also rates and reviews Wireless Broadband providers, including Starlink, Skinny, 2degrees, Slingshot, Spark and One NZ.
+Canstar also rates and reviews Wireless Broadband providers, including Skinny, Spark, 2degrees and One NZ.
 For our latest Wireless Broadband Awards click here.

-Many power companies now offer deals that bundle broadband with electricity, these firms include Electric Kiwi, Nova Energy, Genesis, Slingshot, Contact and Mercury.
-For Canstar Blue’s latest Bundled Utilities Award click here.
+Many power companies now offer deals that bundle broadband with electricity, these firms include Electric Kiwi, Genesis, Slingshot, 2degrees, Nova Energy, Mercury and Contact.
+For our latest Bundled Utilities Award click here.

 Choosing the Right Broadband Provider

-However, it’s interesting to see that Customer Service runs a close second: 26% say it’s the most important factor when considering their satisfaction with their broadband provider.
+And it’s interesting to see that Customer Service is less important.
+Just 18% say it’s the most important factor when considering their satisfaction with their broadband providers.

 Overall, here’s what the consumers in our survey say are their most important considerations when rating their broadband providers: